-Supreme luxury, lots of comfort, svelte styling and strong performance mean the S-Class Coupe is one of the best in the business
+Supreme luxury, comfort, svelte styling and performance mean the S-Class Coupe is one of the best in the business

-When it comes to making large and luxurious cars, Mercedes-Benz has plenty of experience – and although the S-Class Coupe might have two fewer doors than its saloon sibling, it’s no less comfortable.
+When it comes to making large and luxurious cars, Mercedes-Benz has plenty of experience – and although the S-Class Coupe might have two fewer doors than its saloon sister car, it’s no less opulent.

 Engines, performance and drive

-The S-Class Coupe is lower and shorter than the S-Class on which it is based and as a result it’s sharper to drive.
-Fortunately it retains the incredible comfort of the saloon and takes it to another level with some ground-breaking technology never before seen on a production car.
+The S-Class Coupe is lower and shorter than the S-Class on which it's based, and as a result it’s sharper to drive.
+Fortunately it retains the incredible comfort of the saloon and takes it to another level with some groundbreaking technology never seen before on a production car.

 We’ve already mentioned the Curve Tilt Function, and it's a development of the Magic Body Control that debuted on the saloon.
-It uses cameras to scan the road ahead for undulations and primes the suspension to neutralise any bobbing effects and smooth the ride out.
+It uses cameras to scan the road ahead for undulations, then primes the suspension to neutralise any bobbing effects and smooth the ride out.

-The upgraded system can now see bends too, and it loads the suspension so as to actually lean the car into the corner just like a motorcycle does.
-The idea behind this is not to increase cornering speeds but to enhance comfort by minimising lateral acceleration so, that in a bend, rather than rolling to the outside of your seat you are pushed down into it, a bit like on a roller coaster.
+The upgraded system can now see bends too, and it loads the suspension so as to actually lean the car into the corner, just like a motorcycle does.
+The idea is not to increase cornering speeds but to enhance comfort, so rather than rolling to the outside of your seat in a bend, you are pushed down into it, like on a roller coaster.

 The S500's smooth nine-speed auto gearbox suits the nature of the car more so than the seven-speed unit in the AMG models, because while the S-Coupe steers and handles very well for something weighing two tonnes, there is something about the Mercedes' tranquil nature that doesn't egg you on to drive it fast like an Aston Martin DB9 or Bentley Continental GT does.

-Keep it in the Comfort setting and the AMG models retain the majority of the S500’s ride comfort, despite the sportier setup and larger wheels.
-However, slot the suspension into sport and the big alloys and low-profile tyres do thump a touch over motorway expansion joints.
+Keep it in the comfort setting and the AMG models retain the majority of the S500’s ride comfort, despite the sportier set-up and larger wheels.
+However, change the suspension setting to sport and the big alloys and low-profile tyres do thump a touch over motorway expansion joints.
 Another reason why we’d stick with the cheaper, more efficient S500.

 MPG, CO2 and running costs